 Wholesalers act as a middleman between the homeowner and the end buyer.
 Your job is to look for distressed properties that you can purchase at a steep discount, often because the owner is behind on the mortgage, taxes, or maintenance.

 You will make them an offer that allows the owner to walk away from the property without further damaging their finances, and if they accept, you will have them sign a contract permitting you to purchase the property at that price.
 Then you will assign the contract over to the new buyer at a higher price and collect the difference as a fee.
 The new investor will purchase the property and finance any necessary renovations.

-With that in mind, here's our simple step by step process for wholesaling real estate in Utah:
+Here's our simple step-by-step process for wholesaling real estate in Utah:

 Many beginners partner with a wholesale mentor to make the process more approachable.
 While a mentor isn't entirely necessary, it will help you avoid costly mistakes and start making money sooner.
 A mentor can show you the ropes and introduce you to people in their network who may benefit your wholesale real estate business.